Customer success is the new black.

 That’s great.
 But what does Customer Success really mean?

-As more companies realize the importance of optimizing and nurturing customer relationships, they are starting to invest heavily in the right resources to manage those customers and retain their business.
+As more companies realize the importance of nurturing customer relationships, they're investing in the right tools to help customers as individuals.

 The importance of Customer Success